-A foreign arbitral award may be recognised and declared enforceable under the regime of the New York Convention.67 The operative part of a domestic awards is enforced by using the same rules of the CCP applicable to the enforcement of court judgments.
+A foreign arbitral award may be recognised and declared enforceable under the regime of the New York Convention.74 The operative part of a domestic award is enforced by using the same rules of the CCP applicable to the enforcement of court judgments.
 These CCP rules apply also for the enforcement of foreign awards.
-If the operative part of a foreign award does not 'fit' under those rules at first sight, then the court deciding on the enforcement application has to interpret the award in a way enabling its enforcement – if such interpretation is possible without changing the content of the award.
+If the operative part of a foreign award does not fit under those rules at first sight, then the court deciding on the enforcement application has to interpret the award in a way enabling its enforcement – if such interpretation is possible without changing the content of the award.
 To do so, the court may have to take evidence related to the foreign law on which the award has been based.
-Only if such interpretation does not lead to the required homogeneity, may the application to declare the award enforceable be rejected.68
+Only if such interpretation does not lead to the required homogeneity may the application to declare the award enforceable be rejected.75

 Enforcement of foreign awards – objections